Solutions to Life’s Challenges Made Easy

 And for the Badly Needed Rest

 Some of us are night owls by choice—but most of us?
 Not so much.
-A study published by the Centers for Disease Control and Prevention (CDC) reports that about 30% of American workers are sleeping six hours or less each night, which equates to about 40 million sleep-deprived people.24
+A study published by the Centers for Disease Control and Prevention (CDC) reports that about 30% of American workers are sleeping six hours or fewer each night, which equates to about 40 million sleep-deprived people.24

 If you have trouble falling asleep or staying asleep, your body may not be producing enough natural melatonin.27 And remember the blue light exposure we mentioned above?
-That can affect your melatonin production too, especially if you have a habit of getting in some screen time before bed.
+That can also affect your melatonin production too, especially if you have a habit of getting in some screen time before bed.

 So, what can you do about too little sleep?
 Melatonin supplements can help you get your sleep-wake patterns back on track.

 Melatonin is a hormone produced in your brain.
 It’s responsible for maintaining your body’s 24-hour sleep and wake cycle.28 In the evening or at night, your body should naturally produce and release more melatonin to signal your body that it’s time to sleep, with melatonin levels falling again in the morning hours.28 Studies show that melatonin levels can decrease after puberty and throughout middle age, which may lead to sleep and other health concerns.29